What is Swatting? A Guide for Parents and Educators

 What can parents do to prevent swatting?

-• Show students examples of the consequences of fabricating an emergency and alerting a law enforcement agency to false police reports
+• Show students examples of the consequences of fabricating an emergency and alerting dispatch services to help prevent them from carrying this trend out on others

-• To prevent your students from becoming victims of swatting, talk to them about never revealing personal information like their names or home addresses in online gaming forums
+• Talk to your students about never sharing personal information like their name or address in online accounts

 • If your student tells you they were threatened with swatting, contact your local law enforcement to report the threat